gautam417/FabFlix/README.md

 # FabFlix
-A fullstack website that follows REST API designs and is built in microservices
+A fullstack website that follows REST API designs and is built in microservices.
+Implements PayPal and IMDB's API